CodeYourFuture/CYF-Workshops/devtools/readme.md

 1. Run a Lighthouse audit on [the workshop page](http://cyf-workshops.netlify.app/devtools/).
 1. Look at the results and identify the issue.
 1. Now, how will you fix it?
 Click on the error.
 Lighthouse explains what is wrong and provides a link to a detailed explanation on why it's wrong, how serious it is, and how to fix it!
-1. If you have time, fix the error, but in any case, once the timer goes off, past the link to the detailed explanation page into the workshop thread in Slack.
+1. If you have time, fix the error, but in any case, once the timer goes off, paste the link to the detailed explanation page into the workshop thread in Slack.
 1. Go straight to the next challenge, after which we will spend some time discussing what we discovered.

 <!-- {{</note>}} -->